perfectprice/perfectprice-docs/data-formats/car_rental.md

 * XML
 * CSV (best for direct SQL exports)

 If a CSV, our system will map your fields to the fields that are expected.
-This can be a more brittle method of data transfer and we recommenda against it for complex data structures or any data structure to be used on an ongoing basis that may change.
+This can be a more brittle method of data transfer and we recommend against it for complex data structures or any data structure to be used on an ongoing basis that may change.

 #### 3.2 Ongoing updates